arduino-libraries/ArduinoBLE/docs/readme.md

 # ArduinoBLE library

-This library supports all the Arduino boards that have the hardware enabled for BLE and Bluetooth 4.0 and above; these include Nano 33 BLE, Arduino NANO 33 IoT, Uno WiFi Rev 2, MKR WiFi 1010.
+This library supports all the Arduino boards that have the hardware enabled for BLE and Bluetooth 4.0 and above; these include Nano 33 BLE, Arduino NANO 33 IoT, Uno WiFi Rev 2, MKR WiFi 1010, Nicla Sense ME.

 To use this library
 ``#include <ArduinoBLE.h>``